TianpeiLuke/nlp-pipeline/slipbox/developer_guide/common_pitfalls.md

 3. **Handle Edge Cases**: Consider and test for edge cases and error conditions
 4. **Complete Registration**: Register your step in all required places
 5. **Provide Rich Documentation**: Document your step comprehensively
+6. **Follow Standardization Rules**: Apply [standardization rules](standardization_rules.md) for consistent implementation

-When in doubt, refer to the [validation checklist](validation_checklist.md) to verify your implementation and consult the [best practices](best_practices.md) for guidance on recommended approaches.
+When in doubt, refer to the [validation checklist](validation_checklist.md) to verify your implementation, follow the [standardization rules](standardization_rules.md) for universal patterns, and consult the [best practices](best_practices.md) for guidance on recommended approaches.